Rehan28/PSTU-Inventory-Management-System-with-BlockChain-Technology/README.md

 ## Blockchain Integration — how it works

+This system uses a **SHA‑256 hash–based blockchain-style audit mechanism**, not a traditional file-based distributed blockchain.

+### How it works

-1. On critical actions (stock-in, stock-out, approvals, dead-stock) the backend builds a payload describing the event.
+1. When a critical action occurs (stock-in, stock-out, request approval, dead-stock entry), the backend creates a structured transaction payload.
-2. The payload is hashed and stored inside a new block appended to the chain file.
-Each block contains `index`, `timestamp`, `dataHash`, `previousHash`, and `hash` (block header).
+2. The payload is hashed using the **SHA‑256 algorithm**.
-3. `block_page.js` exposes helpers for creating blocks and verifying chain integrity.
+3. Each record stores:

+   * `currentHash` (SHA‑256 of current data)
+   * `previousHash` (hash of the previous transaction)
+4. These hashes are chained logically, creating an **immutable sequence of records**.
-4. Use `GET /api/blockchain/blocks` to view the chain and `POST /api/blockchain/verify` to run verification.
+5. Any modification to historical data breaks the hash chain and is immediately detectable during verification.

-**Note:** This is a simple, local file-backed chain intended for tamper-evidence and audit trails.
-For production-grade distributed immutability, consider adding signatures, replication, append-only remote storage, or a consensus layer.
+### What this is (and is not)

+* Tamper‑evident audit trail
+* Lightweight and fast (no mining, no consensus overhead)
+* Suitable for institutional inventory systems
+* Not a decentralized cryptocurrency blockchain
+* No proof‑of‑work or peer‑to‑peer consensus

+### Verification

+* The blockchain page recalculates SHA‑256 hashes and compares them with stored values.
+* If any hash mismatch is found, the system flags the record as **tampered**.

+**Why this approach was chosen:**
+It provides blockchain‑like integrity guarantees while remaining simple, performant, and practical for real‑world university inventory management.

 ---